 Workers must provide their COVID-19 test results to the employer [indicate the acceptable method for submitting test results, e.g., an online portal, to the human resources department, etc.].

 Acceptable tests include rapid antigen tests (including at-home tests) and PCR tests.
 However, an at-home test may not be both self-administered and self-read by the employee unless it is observed by [Company Name] or an authorized telehealth proctor.

 Any persons found to have provided false documentation will be subject to termination of employment.

-Effective [date no later than December 5, 2021], any employee who is not fully vaccinated must wear a face covering when indoors or when occupying a vehicle with another person for work purposes.
+Effective, any employee who is not fully vaccinated must wear a face covering when indoors or when occupying a vehicle with another person for work purposes.
 An employee who is alone in a room with floor to ceiling windows and a closed door may remove their face covering, but must put it back on if they exit the room or another individual enters the room.
 An employee may also remove their face covering for a limited period while eating or drinking at the workplace, or for identification purposes in compliance with safety and security requirements.

 Face coverings must consist of at least two layers of material that is either tightly woven or non-woven, and the face covering must not have visible holes or openings.
 Face coverings must completely cover the wearer’s mouth and nose, must fit snugly against the sides of the face without gaps, and must be replaced when wet, soiled, or damaged.

 Any person covered by this policy who tests positive for COVID-19, regardless of their vaccination status, must notify [Company Name] as soon as safely possible.
 That notification should be done [indicate the manner for notification.
 This may be the same protocol currently in place for employees to notify the company of any other illness or injury.]